Concord in the Town of Todos Santos

-Further eastward, I will not bore you with more details, but just a few notes yuo can toss to your friends and act like you’re wearing your smarty pants.
-“Los Medanos” is spanish and supposedly means “sand dunes”.
+Further eastward, I will not bore you with more details, but just a few notes you can toss to your friends and act like you’re wearing your smarty pants.
+“Los Medanos” is Spanish and supposedly means “sand dunes”.
 Do not confuse “Los Medanos” with John Marsh’s ranch way south east from here, “Los Meganos”.
-Down deep in Pittsburg, the “New York of the West Coast” as to what it was actually refered to as, the was a Los Medano Hotel, which according to historical texts, was supposedly on par with other classy hotels such as the Clairemont.
-Who knows, but I do know of some elderly gentleman mentioning that when he was a wee lad, his folks whould have him dressed to a T and the’yd travel there, must have been a long journey back in the day, to this fancy hotel to get some fancy pants dinner.
+Down deep in Pittsburg, the “New York of the West Coast” as to what it was actually referred to as, the was a Los Medano Hotel, which according to historical texts, was supposedly on par with other classy hotels such as the Clairemont.
+Who knows, but I do know of some elderly gentleman mentioning that when he was a wee lad, his folks would have him dressed to a T and they’d travel there, must have been a long journey back in the day, to this fancy hotel to get some fancy pants dinner.
 Sure.

 From the Contra Costa History Blog, By Apollo Idol Prudence